TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 Description
 -------------------------------------------
 The tool FAXE automatically extracts and processes embedded an-notations specified in the proposed syntax from a given asset.
-It isa lightweight tool which requires no installation by the developer.FAXE is implemented as a Java library under the APACHE 2.0 license.
+It is a lightweight tool which requires no installation by the developer.
+FAXE is implemented as a Java library under the APACHE 2.0 license.
-To facilitate integration with IDEs and other tools (e.g,for visualization), we provide the implementation as a single jar file,with all dependencies contained inside.
+To facilitate integration with IDEs and other tools (e.g,for visualization), we provide the implementation as a single jar file, with all dependencies contained inside.
 At the core of the engine is the annotation parser built with the ANTLR4 parser generator.
 It relies on syntax of our annotation system specified as an ANTLR4grammar.
 Given an asset (a project, folder or specific file), FAXE extracts annotations from all sub-assets recursively, down to the line annotations.
 It is language-independent; extracting annotations from textual assets written in any language.

 Presently, users can interact with FAXE in two ways; integrate the library in the client project and use its API directly, or use its command line interface.
-FAXE builds on an object model; for eachAPI request, FAXE extracts the location of features and returns an object list.
+FAXE builds on an object model; for each API request, FAXE extracts the location of features and returns an object list.
 The returned data includes asset type, asset name, index of begin and end, and the feature(s) referred to in the annotation.